Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 Which is why I “outed” Gene Raymond (it wasn’t a secret anyway among Hollywood circles) so that one could understand that Jeanette MacDonald had an unusual marriage to begin with.
 In Nelson Eddy ‘s case, during the last fourteen years of his life he spent most of each year on the road doing supper clubs so his fans tended to know that his marriage was a farce.
 They accepted that he found solace elsewhere – but should one suggest it was from – gasp – Jeanette MacDonald, all hell broke loose!

 I began writing about the relationship while both Ann Eddy (Nelson’s wife) and Gene Raymond (Jeanette’s husband) were still alive.
 This was deliberate because I had already cleared my material and sources with lawyers and knew they would never sue.
 My book Sweethearts was also published while Gene Raymond was still alive.
 He was contacted by several newspaper reporters who reviewed the book for a statement but he always refused to give one.
-He did give one interview to a screenwriter (both parties audiotaped it) in which he did not really deny the Jeanette-Nelson angle but was far more interested in knowing what had been found out about him and how he might be portrayed – very nervous as to whether the screenwriter thought he was gay.
+He did give one interview to TV and screenwriter Judy Burns of Star Trek fame (both parties audiotaped it) in which he did not really deny the Jeanette-Nelson angle but was far more interested in knowing what had been found out about him and how he might be portrayed – very nervous as to whether the screenwriter thought he was gay.
 He got even more nervous when she replied, “It’s not what I think, it’s what the research shows.”

 Certainly – as my detractors on these other web pages will point out – there were celebrities who denied any relationship between Jeanette MacDonald and Nelson Eddy.
 There are many reasons.
 First, some were friends with Gene – enough said.